matttgregg/advent21/README.md

 _Update_ : Did go back and re-implement as a vector with a hand written hash, and approx. 10x improvement.
 Down to around 2ms on my laptop.

+_Update_ : After browsing reddit, I saw a comment that you can reduce the memory cost due to the results being symmetric.
+(i.e. The wins for player 1, player 2 are the same as those for player 2, player 1 with the scores reversed.)
+I tried this, it's a relatively minor bit of code to implement - it does save memory but runtime isn't particularly affected.

+_Update_ : Also noticed some interesting things about the stack allocation limits varying between systems.
+Although the array version worked fine for mac, it failed both on windows and the linux versions run by github integrations.
+Switching to vectors to put allocation onto the heap cleared up this issue.
+(Interestingly simply boxing the array still caused problems for tests - I still need to work out why.)

+### Day 22

+This was an immensely satisfying day!

+The problem was well stated and clear, but how to do this efficiently was not immediately clear.
+Anyway, I started with a naive implementation just to unlock part two - and unsurprisingly part two was to extend the analysis to the full spatial region.

+I had no idea how to do this.
+I don't have a background in computer graphics, but suspected this is something that would be done commonly in that case, simply looking at overlapping rectangles.
+I avoided googling for 'overlapping rectangles' and instead had a coffee.
+These were the thoughts I had:

+* There are far too many points to track them all.
+* Try and think in 2D space.
+* If two rectangles overlap, the overlapping region is another rectangle.

+This got me thinking that I could always break two overlapping rectangles into multiple non-overlapping rectangles. e.g. If you take a rectangle out of the middle of a rectangle, you'll get nine smaller disjoint rectangles.

+I briefly started coding on this and thought:
+* I'm going to get a lot of rectangles quickly.
+* And I haven't done anything smart for checking intersections - so it's going to be roughly an n^2 cost.
+* The geometry for working out the sub rectangles is going to be a pain.

+So, I thought again on what I *really* wanted to know.
+I *really* wanted to just know how many cubes were lit, not exactly where they were.
+So for the overlapping rectangles, I just want to know the contributions of the various parts.

+This got me going on the right track:

+* I only need to know contributions.
+* For *on* cuboids, contributions are +1 for themselves, and -1 for overlaps with other lit cubes.
+* For *off* cubes there's a contribution of -1 for overlaps with other lit cubes, but no contribution for themselves on empty space, because they don't affect later cuboids.

+This meant that:
+* My overlap checks would still be (no. of cubes)^2 - but I wouldn't be creating quite so many cubes.
+In particular, for 'off' cubes I'd only collect the intersections.

+The last tricky bit was working out the intersections with 'contribution -1' pieces - i.e. these patches which were compensating for overlapping 'on' segments, or active 'off' segments.
+A little bit of thinking, and debugging the tiniest example got me that last star.

+All in all, despite the n^2 in terms of cube count, this runs for me in ~60ms.
+Even within this algorithm, there are almost definitely smart ways to squeeze out more performance.
+For example I wonder about clever ordering to make the intersection checks faster - but it's not critical in the context of AoC.

+I'll be interested to see the reddit take on this one.
+I see the completion rate is fairly low again, which doesn't surprise me.